CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

                       // additional some book specific entries:
 "max_level" : 5,      // Maximum skill level this book will train to
-"intelligence" : 11,  // Intelligence required to read this book without penalty "time" : 35,          // Time (in minutes) a single read session takes "fun" : -2,           // Morale bonus/penalty for reading
+"intelligence" : 11,  // Intelligence required to read this book without penalty "time" : "35 m",          // Time a single read session takes.
+An integer will be read in minutes or a time string can be used.
+"fun" : -2,           // Morale bonus/penalty for reading
 "skill" : "computer", // Skill raised
 "chapters" : 4,       // Number of chapters (for fun only books), each reading "consumes" a chapter.
 Books with no chapters left are less fun (because the content is already known to the character).